harisont/harisont.github.io/lists/web-dev.md

 In Kushagra's tutorial there's [another step](https://css-tricks.com/creating-vue-js-component-instances-programmatically/#aa-setting-the-slot) too, but I skipped that because I was not sure what it was talking about and my code worked anyway.

 ### Events
-When children want to communicate with their parents, they `$emit` events to their parents:
+When children want to communicate with their parents, they `$emit` events:

 ```html
 <!-- Excerpt form a hypothetical Child.vue -->